giuseppelazzara98/Software-Engineering/code/server/modules/database/DatabaseOrganization.md

 - state STRING NOT NULL
 - products STRING : it is a list of SKUIDs separated by the comma.
 Example: 1, 2, 3, 4, ..
 - customerID INTEGER NOT NULL

+## Restock Order table
+- id INTEGER PRIMARY KEY
+- issuedDate DATE NOT NULL
+- state STRING NOT NULL
+- products STRING : it is a list of SKUIDs separated by the comma.
+Example: 1, 2, 3, 4, ..
+- supplierID NOT NULL
+- transportDate DATE
+- skuItems STRING : : it is a list of SKUItemIDs separated by the comma.
+Example: 1, 2, 3, 4, ..